isi-hop/isiETL/README.md

 Ideally, to create a job, you should use a template file dedicated to this activity and with the variable names correctly predefined.

-You can obtain this template file by running IsiETL with the "-jt" option or the long "--jobtemplate" option.
+You can obtain this template file by running IsiETL with the `-jt` option or the long `--jobtemplate` option.
 This dumps a YAML-formatted template file named "integrator_template.yml" into your program's local folder.

 _Below is what the template file contains_